-Any work involving excessive noise (e.g. hammering, core drilling, etc.) or interruption of service to other Clients (e.g. HVAC or electrical shut-downs) is not allowed during normal building hours, 8:00 am- 6:00 pm and must be scheduled with Akridge at least 48 hours in advance.
-Due to residential buildings in the area, noisy construction is not allowed after 7 pm without any special permits.
-Customers must apply for an after-hours permit to work beyond these legal construction hours.
+Office building hours are from 8:00 am to 6:00 pm, Monday through Friday.
+Any work involving any or excessive noise (e.g. hammering, core drilling, etc.) or interruption of service to other Clients (e.g. HVAC or electrical shutdowns), or disruption due to any type of noise to other Clients will not be allowed during normal building hours and must be scheduled with Akridge at least 48 hours in advance.
 Please note: Any concrete to be core drilled must be scanned and reviewed by Akridge prior to drilling.